Grandson-tech/Task-manager/README.md

    - Add your Firebase configuration to `js/firebase-config.js`

 3. Open `index.html` in your browser or use a local server

+## Deployment

+The application is automatically deployed to GitHub Pages when changes are pushed to the `gh-pages` branch.
+The deployment process is handled by GitHub Actions.

 ## Contributing